New Jersey Film Festivals

 New Brunswick, NJ

 The Rutgers Film Co-op/New Jersey Media Arts Center, in association with the Rutgers University Program In Cinema Studies present the New Jersey Film Festival l showcasing new international films, American independent features, experimental and short subjects, classic revivals, and cutting-edge documentaries.
 The festival provides meet and greet opportunities and Q & A sessions with filmmakers and producers, actors, and screen writers.
-Deadline for entries is Friday, April 1, 2016
+Deadline for entries is Monday, April 3, 2017 at Noon Eastern!

 Lighthouse International Film Festival